 Some researchers use “bridge” protocols: lower doses during break periods to maintain partial effects without full receptor saturation.

 Example: after 12 weeks of full-dose growth hormone peptides, use 25-50% doses for 4-8 weeks before taking a complete break.
 This experimental approach lacks extensive research validation but some find it helpful.
+The rationale is that sub-saturating doses may maintain partial receptor engagement without triggering full desensitization cascades.

 Frequently Asked Questions